 Reasons Why Marriage Counseling Costs Are Worth It

 Every relationship has conflicts.
-In a marriage, where two individuals live together, friction is unavoidable.
+In a marriage, or a relationship where two individuals live together, friction is unavoidable.
 If two people are both living and working from home—and around each other nearly twenty-four hours a day, 365 days a year—there is an even higher likelihood the relationship will have some rough patches.
-Many couples turn to their friends for advice.
-While some friends may be able to give you solid advice, especially if they have already been through a similar experience, sometimes it's just helpful to talk to someone that is trained and licensed in providing help.
+Many couples turn to their friends or family members for advice.
+While some friends may be able to give you solid advice, especially if they have already been through a similar experience, sometimes it's just helpful to talk to someone who is trained and licensed to provide help.